alfaruqii/alfaruqii/README.md

 College Student
 ------------------------------------

-Faruqi is a junior self taught programmer that focuses on front-end developer stuff and also a student that always loves learning new technology, in his spare time he is usually playing volleyball or reads few books
+Faruqi is a college student that always loves learning new technology, in his spare time he is usually playing volleyball or reads few books

 *   🌍  I'm based in Indonesia, Jakarta
 *   🖥️  See my portfolio at [My Website](http://alfaruqidoang.vercel.app)